nateritter/RoomSteals-API-docs/source/includes/_cug-holds.md

 You will need a Site Admin user in your closed user group site.
 If you don't already have one, please [request one](mailto:hello@hotelsforhope.com?Subject=Request%20for%20Site%20Admin%20User) be added for your portal/site.

+To book a reservation for any held room type, simply use the `roomTypeId` identfier when creating a reservation.

 <aside class="warning">
 Please note the Authentication method for these calls is not consistent with other calls.
 For these calls, all calls must include a basic authentication header using the username (email address) and password of an authorized user for the `siteId` you are querying.